-• NQF 2651 CAHPS[®] Hospice Survey (experience with care)
+• NQF #2651 CAHPS® Hospice Survey (experience with care)

-This report contains details of the evaluation of measures assigned to Track 2 and moved to the spring 2020 cycle.
-Detailed summaries of the Committee's discussion and ratings of the criteria for each measure are in Appendix A. The detailed evaluation summary of measures assigned to Track 1 and remained in the fall 2019 cycle were included in a separate report.
+This report contains details of the evaluation of measure assigned to Track 2 and moved to the spring 2020 cycle.
+Detailed summaries of the Standing Committee's discussion and ratings of the criteria for this measure are in Appendix A. The detailed evaluation summary of the measure assigned to Track 1 and that remained in the fall 2019 cycle is included in a separate report titled Geriatrics and Palliative Care, Fall 2019 Cycle Track 1: CDP Report.